Hannah Glasscoe UX Design Portfolio

 What did I learn?

-I wish I had used pen and paper to brainstorm ideas initially and iterate and test more at an earlier stage.
-I taught myself Figma throughout this project, so at times it was frustrating not having the technical skills to produce what I wanted to, however I have learnt a huge amount and now feel confident using Figma.
+I taught myself Figma throughout this project, so at times it was frustrating not having the technical skills to produce what I wanted to.
+However I have learnt a huge amount - from creating a design system for the project and learning how variables and conditionals work.

 Thanks for checking out my portfolio!